In Hope Stories

 “Each time he has his scans it’s like a ticking time bomb that we hope doesn’t go off.”

 Despite that, how lucky are we?
 I know it seems daft to say it because we’re unlucky in some ways, but I feel luckier that we have Annabelle and Harvey.
 I mean, what are the chances of that?
 And Neil is living a normal life and he’s working.

 There are some things that have affected Neil from the surgery, such as memory issues, but they’re so minor that he can still get on with normal life.
 That’s another thing where we feel lucky because some people can’t return to normal after brain surgery like Neil has.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.

 Brain Tumour Research is determined to change this.

-If you have been inspired by Neil’s story and would like to make a donation to Brain Tumour Research please go to https://www.justgiving.com/fundraising/neil-taylor27 or leave a gift in your will via https://www.braintumourresearch.org/legacy
+If you have been touched by Neil’s story, you may like to make a donation via www.braintumourresearch.org/donate or leave a gift in your will via www.braintumourresearch.org/legacy